fngryboi/lagom/README.md

 # DISCLAIMER:
 Please don't fork this project as it contains my personal blog information such as my Google Analytics and blog posts.
-If you want to replicate the features that I added on top of the original theme (http://github.com/swanson/lagom) there will be links below here to each added feature that I host on their own repositories (*coming soon*).
+If you want to replicate the features that I added on top of the original theme (http://github.com/swanson/lagom) there will be links below here to each added feature that I host on their own repositories (*work in progress*).

+1. Browser Theme Color meta tags and a browser theme color variable (data/theme.yml) added

 # Lagom